jbehave/jbehave-core/README.md

 JDK version required:

-1.7 or above to build (tested with Oracle JDK on different platforms)
+1.7 or above at build and runtime (tested with Oracle JDK on different platforms)

-The target runtime version is still 1.6 or above.

 ### Maven